parikshit-rs/Login-form/README.md

    ```
    npm init -y
    ```
-3. Now you need to install express.js and ejs installed on your system.
+3. Now you need to install express.js and ejs in your system.
    ```
    npm install express ejs
    ```